autotest/autotest-docker/index.rst

 name may not reside outside the reference section, though options in the special ``DEFAULTS`` section are always available.

+:Note: The relative locations of files under ``config_defaults`` and ``config_custom``
+       does not matter.
+Multiple sections may appear in the same file.

 ------------------------
 Versioning Requirements
 ------------------------

-In order to support external/private subtests and customized configurations, the Docker Autotest API version has been tightly coupled to execution.
+In order to support external/private subtests and customized configurations, the Docker Autotest API version has been tightly coupled to test content, configuration, and documentation.
-Further, to ensure any API changes are also reflected in documentation, it's version is also checked.

 Version comparison is only significant for the first two numbers (the major and minor versions).
 The third (last) number represents insignificant revisions which do not alter the core test or subtest API.

-This allows the API to be extended freely, but any changes which could affect external tests or configurations will be flagged when encountered.
+This allows the API to be extended freely, but any changes which could affect external tests or custom configurations will be flagged when encountered.
+The most likely cause for version problems is custom and/or outdated configurations.
+Double-check any customizations within ``config_custom`` match the current API.

-*Note:*  Each subtest sub-class also has a version number which is **not** associated with it's ``config_version`` configuration option or the API version.
-This separate version number is used by the autotest harness to allow tests with a ``setup()`` method to perform one-time operations.
-It allows a subtest that builds complex code to only do so one-time per version number.

 ------------------
 Subtest Modules